VUEngine/VUEngine-Core/doc/pages/stage.md

 Stages
 ======

-Each `GameState` has a `Stage` that works as the `Container` for all the `Entities` that compose a game level.
-In the general case, the stage's child entities are defined in a `StageDefinition` struct that is managed by the `GameState`.
+Each `GameState` has a `Stage` that works as the `Container` for all the entities that compose a game level.
+In the general case, the stage's child entities are defined in a StageDefinition struct that is managed by the `GameState`.

 Adding entities to the stage
 ----------------------------